saif-gorges/GTA-Restaurant-Location-App/readme.md

 - Ethnicity of Population per neighbourhood </br>
   Another factor that can help in deciding which neighborhood would be the best option to open a restaurant is, the distribution of population based on the ethnic diversity for   each neighborhood.
 As this helps us in identifying the neighborhoods which are densely populated with which ethnicity crowd since that neighborhood would be an ideal place to   open a restaurant.
 - Competition for a given Restaurant Category per neighbourhood </br>
+  Another deciding factor is a restaurant category to open a new restaurant with different theme/category.
 - Distribution of Price Range per neighbourhood </br>
 - Average/Median Income, Average Crime Rate for all Neighbourhoods in Toronto and corresponding Number of Restaurants.